sumanth-0/100LinesOfPythonCode/Random_Meal_Generator/README.md

 ## Features

 - **Randomized Meal Selection**: The tool picks a random appetizer, main course, and dessert from predefined lists, offering a unique combination each time.
+- **Calorie-Based Selection**: The user specifies a desired daily calorie intake, and the tool will select meals with a total calorie count that is less than or equal to the user’s input.
+- **Minimum Calorie Notification**: If the user enters a calorie value that is too low, the tool notifies them of the minimum required calorie amount to generate a meal.
-- **Colorful Output**: Using the `colorama` library, the output is formatted with color, making the meal suggestion visually appealing..
+- **Colorful Output**: Using the `colorama` library, the output is formatted with color, making the meal suggestion visually appealing.
 - **Cross-Platform Compatibility**: Works on Windows, Mac, and Linux, thanks to `colorama`.

 ## Sample Output

 ```
 ========Today's Meal Suggestion========
-Appetizer: Garlic Bread
+Appetizer: Garlic Bread - 150 calories
-Main Course: Sushi
+Main Course: Sushi - 300 calories
-Dessert: Brownie
+Dessert: Ice Cream - 250 calories
+Total Calories: 700
 =======================================
            Enjoy your meal!
 ```